LilachBarkat/MorphGAC-GUI/README.md

 conda env create -f environment.yml
 ```

-You may need to adjust the preprocessing image parameters for your data:
+You may need to adjust the preprocessing image parameters for your specific data (For the inverse gaussian gradient filter which displayed in the center):
-- **alpha**: Controls the steepness of the inverse gaussian gradient filter.
+- **alpha**: Controls the steepness of the Gaussian filter.
-- **sigma**: Standard deviation of the Gaussian filter applied over the image.
+- **sigma**: Standard deviation of the Gaussian filter.

 If you use this implementation please cite the following papers: